-Semester bills will be issued in June and November via email and are due and payable by the date indicated on each statement.
-Payment can be made online at https://holycross.afford.com from a checking or savings account, or payment can be made by check or money order, payable to the College of the Holy Cross, and sent to:
+Semester bills will be issued in July and December and are due and payable by the date indicated on each statement.
+Payment can be made on the TouchNet Bill+Payment account from a checking or savings account or by credit card (with a 2.85% convenience fee), or payment can be made by check or money order, payable to the College of the Holy Cross, and sent to:

 1 College Street

 In accordance with regulations from the Commonwealth of Massachusetts, the College offers an optional group medical plan to all enrolled students.
 The charge for this insurance is automatically posted on the student’s tuition bill.
 International students may not waive the College’s health insurance charge.
 U.S. citizens living abroad may not waive the College’s health insurance charge if their health coverage is with an insurance carrier based outside the United States or with a Foreign National Health Service program.
 The insurance may be waived upon completion of the online Health Insurance Waiver found at http://holycross.edu/bursars-office/health-vision-and-dental-insurance.
 The deadline for submission of the waiver is August 15.
 A new waiver must be completed each year.
 Upon receipt of the waiver, a credit equal to the insurance charge will be posted to the student's tuition bill.